michal-mazurkiewicz/Rest-Excercise/README.md

 # Rest-Excercise

-Simple Spring Boot Rest mock up of bank service that allows to create new accounts, retrive them, list them and transfer money between them.
+Simple Spring Boot Rest App of bank service that allows to create new accounts, retrive them, list them and transfer money between them.
+For data storage I used in-memory H2 db.

 To start the project just simply clone repository and or import it directly from your IDE download mvn dependencies and run the project.